vkoskiv/ruoste/README.md

 First of all, kiitos for considering participating to this joke, the Finnish government will thank you later!
-Feel free to throw in a few identifiers here and there, and open a pull-request against the `alku` (Finnish for `main`) branch.
+Feel free to throw in a few identifiers here and there, and open a pull-request against the `päälinja` ((Sort of) Finnish for `main`) branch.

 ## but why would you do dät